hbz/laser3/documentation/upgrade.md

 ### Apache Commons Lang

 Two different versions are currently used simultaneously.
-New code should always use *org.apache.commons.lang3*, not the previous version *org.apache.commons.lang*.
+New code should always use *org.apache.commons.lang3*, not the previous version *org.apache.commons.lang*

 ### Configuration